Click below to find out when Lake Land College will be at a location near you to discuss financial aid options.

 Through New Student Orientation and Registration sessions, dual credit students have a unique opportunity to register weeks before the new incoming freshmen during special orientation and registration sessions held in April.
 Students will receive an invitation letter in February of their senior year regarding the process.
 They will need to call to make a reservation for the date of their choosing or sign up for New Student Orientation on the Laker Hub.
 Prior to attending orientation, all students will need to have test scores on file with the College and have officially indicated their intended major by filling out a new Intent to Enroll.

-Some of your advisees may need to be placed in specific math, reading, and/or English courses based upon their ACT or Lake Land College placement test scores.
+Some of your advisees may need to be placed in specific math, reading, and/or English courses based upon their ACT, SAT or Lake Land College placement test scores.
 Below is a chart to assist you in reading the scores and placing students correctly.
 Degree seeking students and/or students planning to enroll in a math or English course must have ACT or Lake Land College placement test scores on file.
 Students will be mandatorily placed in appropriate courses to achieve success in coursework as determined by placement test scores.

 If placement test scores require enrollment in a reading course, students must enroll in the required course for their first semester at Lake Land College.